-Rationale: The purpose of this essay is to demonstrate critical thinking, analysis, research, referencing and writing skills.
+Task Description: The purpose of this essay is to demonstrate critical thinking, analysis, research, referencing and writing skills.
 You will demonstrate an understanding of social services fields of practice, and an emerging understanding of factors influencing social issues and the approaches to addressing them.

-Evidence of Learning Task details: For this task you are required to write a 1200 word essay.
-You will critically analyse the document provided (see below) using elements of the WPR approach (see Bacchi, 2012).
+For this task you are required to write a 1200 word essay.
+You will critically analyse the document provided (available on the Evidence of Learning Tile on Course site) using elements of the WPR approach (see Bacchi, 2012).
 You will write clearly and succinctly, referencing sources as appropriate.
-The document: